 Please change the amount you’re trying to transfer and try again.
 If you’re still having problems, please open up a live chat or email us at isa@loanpad.com.

 Your ISA dashboard shows how much you have left from the current year’s allowance.
-But this only takes your Loanpad ISAs into account, not any ISAs you may have opened with other companies.
+But this only takes your Loanpad ISA into account, not any ISAs you may have opened with other companies.
 So, ultimately, it’s down to you to keep tabs on how much of your allowance you have left to invest.

 No, you have to transfer the money into your standard cash account and move it from there into your ISA cash account, using the ‘Cashier’ section of your dashboard.